MrJohz/blog/content/posts/0019-reactivity-systems/index.md

 - Efficiency: When we push, we only visit each node once.
 When we pull, we again only visit each node once.
 This is about as efficient as things can get.
 - Fine-grained: When we push, we make a list of exactly the nodes that need to be updated.
 When we pull, we only recalculate those nodes and leave all the others alone.
 - Glitchless: Because the recalculation happens during the pull step, we share the same benefits of pull-based reactivity here, which means that if we can guarantee that we don't change any input during the pull step, then the calculation must be glitchless.
 - Dynamic: Pulling is always dynamic, as we discussed before.
-But because we don't need any global ordering of nodes, we can make the push step dynamic as well, by making it easy to register and unregister dependencies on different nodes as needed.
+But because we don't need any global ordering of nodes, it's very easy to have a dynamic push step as well, as each node only needs to keep a list of its upstream and downstream immediate neighbours.
+This structure is typically much easier to manipulate than maintaining a globally ordered list (and a lot cheaper than performing a fresh topological sort every time we want to evaluate nodes).

 Nice!